Payroll Policy - General Settings

 Step 1

-Navigate to Setting (a) > Payroll (b) > Payroll Policies (c).
+On the left menu, go to Settings (a) > Payroll (b) > Payroll Policies (c).

 Step 2